 Is the beam current signal available and with which precision?

-How well could we deduced the luminosity given the absolute thickness of the absolute cluster-jet in the overlap region
+How well could we deduce the luminosity given the absolute thickness of the cluster-jet in the overlap region?

+How do you perform steering of the beam onto target and how well will fine-tuning be implemented?

-Where can we find technical information pertaining to the beam parameters, the accumulation cycles, the duty cycle etc.
+Where can we find technical information pertaining to the beam parameters, the accumulation cycles, the duty cycle etc.?

+Risk assessment:

+When were possible risks signaled?

+In your opinion, is the PANDA collaboration sufficiently aware of possible risks?

+Does the PANDA collaboration cooperate sufficiently to work towards a solution of all issues concerned with possible HESR risks, e.g. beam loss vs. detector radiation damage for particular detectors, etc.?

+Are there serious risks for any particular detector system?